sebglazebrook/silly-cache/README.md

 A caching reverse proxy that:

 - is silly simple to use
-- allows you to do silly things
+- allows you to do silly things, like not follow HTTP caching standards.

 ## Usage